santaci/epiSelect/README.md

 # SOS: SimOutbreakSelection
-### A simulation-based framework for exploring and detecting epidemic-driven selection

 ## !!! ``SOS`` is still a WIP.
 Please be mindful that there are paths that require the user to manually change in some scripts. !!!